top of page

 Hydrogen Fuel Challenges

 As a liquid or compressed gas, hydrogen fuel has always been challenging and expensive to transport and bunker.
-The bulky hydrogen tanks required in order to provide adequate safety measures and range would compromise that vessel's cargo volume.
+The bulky hydrogen tanks required to provide adequate safety measures and range would compromise that vessel's cargo volume.
 Moreover, high-pressure tanks built from exotic materials are expensive to manufacture and maintain, and they have a short lifespan.

 Methanol and e1 Marine technology